madetech/data-101/modules/core/Spark.md

 y = flightData2015.sort("count").take(2)
 print(y)
 ```
+The output you should be getting:

+    [Row(DEST_COUNTRY_NAME='United States', ORIGIN_COUNTRY_NAME='Singapore', count=1), Row(DEST_COUNTRY_NAME='Moldova', ORIGIN_COUNTRY_NAME='United States', count=1)]

-4) A partition in spark is an atomic chunk of data (logical division of data) stored on a node in the cluster. `spark.sql.shuffle.partitions` configures the number of partitions that are used when shuffling data for joins or aggregations.
+4) A partition in Spark is an atomic chunk of data (logical division of data) stored on a node in the cluster. `spark.sql.shuffle.partitions` configures the number of partitions that are used when shuffling data for joins or aggregations.
 By default, when we perform a shuffle Spark outputs 200 shuffle partitions, experiment with reducing these partitions with 'spark.conf.set'.
 Depending on the number it may impact runtime.

 ```python
 spark.conf.set("spark.sql.shuffle.partitions", "5")